 04 of 07

-In Japan, these rice balls are cooked during the higan periods of spring and autumn, leading to the two different names: Ohagi is named for an autumn flower, and botamochi is named for a spring flower.
+These Japanese sweet rice balls are cooked during the higan periods of spring and autumn in Japan, leading to the two different names: Ohagi is named for an autumn flower, and botamochi is named for a spring flower.
 The recipe uses anko, which is sweet azuki bean paste, as well as walnuts, black sesame seeds, and soybean powder.Continue to 5 of 7 below.

 05 of 07

 In Japan, glutinous rice is pounded to make mochi or rice cakes that are used in a number of different ways.
 In this recipe, the rice cakes are added to soup to make ozoni or zoni.
 Each serving of ozoni soup has a large piece of the mochi rice cake.
 The recipes differ from family to family, but this one includes dried kelp, carrots, daikon, and mizuna.
 More vegetables can be added, including shiitake mushrooms, lotus root, or spinach.

 06 of 07

 This Thai-inspired dish can be made in advance and will please guests who are on a gluten-free or dairy-free diet.
 It doesn't require anything but a stovetop, as there is no baking or steaming, but it sits overnight in your refrigerator to firm up.
 You can find the pandan essence flavoring in tiny bottles at Asian food stores.
 Serve it cold or warm, topped with coconut milk or fresh fruit.

 07 of 07